Consumers adopting a new product; a post trending

 runs, currency attacks and social uprisings.
 There is ample evidence that local information channels enable coordination among strategic agents.
 How do the outcomes depend on the details of local information sharing?

-Coordination with Local Information (2013), with M. A. Dahleh (MIT EECS), A. Tahbaz-Salehi (Columbia Business School), and J. N. Tsitsiklis (MIT EECS), submitted to Operations Research special issue on Information and Decisions in Social and Economic Networks, second round of reviews
+Coordination with Local Information (2013), with M. A. Dahleh (MIT EECS), A. Tahbaz-Salehi (Columbia Business School), and J. N. Tsitsiklis (MIT EECS), to appear in Operations Research special issue on Information and Decisions in Social and Economic Networks [+ Abstract][Paper][Extended Abstract]

 We study the role of local information channels in enabling coordination among strategic agents.
 Building on the standard finite-player global games framework, we show that the set of equilibria of a coordination game is highly sensitive to how information is locally shared among agents.
 In particular, we show that the coordination game has multiple equilibria if there exists a collection of agents such that (i) they do not share a common signal with any agent outside of that collection; and (ii) their information sets form an increasing sequence of nested sets, referred to as a filtration.
 Our characterization thus extends the results on the uniqueness and multiplicity of equilibria in global games beyond the well-known case in which agents have access to purely private or public signals.
 We then provide a characterization of how the extent of equilibrium multiplicity is determined by the extent to which subsets of agents have access to common information: we show that the size of the set of equilibrium strategies is increasing with the extent of variability in the size of the subsets of agents who observe the same signal.
 We finally study the set of equilibria in large coordination games, showing that as the number of agents grows, the game exhibits multiple equilibria if and only if a non-vanishing fraction of the agents have access to the same signal.